 - Change colors, structure, position of items, and so on.

 Besides, some restaurants use it not only as a “source of information” for customers but add cooking instructions and specify recipes for cooks as well.

 From your perspective, this screen should help you manage all online ordering made via the website.

 First of all, you might need to transfer orders to the kitchen.

-You can also add the list of current orders with a separate tab for new ones.
-Normally, you’ll see their current status (in line, in process, or ready), to which order it belongs, and the time when the order was made to make sure that there are no delays.
+You should also be able to add the list of current orders with a separate tab for new ones.
+Normally, you should see their current status (in line, in process or ready), to which order each dish belongs, and the time when the order was made to make sure that there are no delays.

-From this list, you would go to a more specific screen for each dish.
+From this list, you should go to a more specific screen for each dish.

-Here you’ll find all specifications regarding ingredients (maybe someone’s allergic to tomatoes and asks not to add them), the dish’s status, time remaining for the preparation, number of the order and its details like price, payment option, and so on.
+Here you should find all the specifications regarding ingredients (maybe someone’s allergic to tomatoes and asks not to add them), the dish’s status, the time remaining for preparation, the number of the order and its other details like price, payment option, etc.

-You should also be able to access chat with your customers from this screen.
+You should also be able to access the chat with your customers from this screen.